-Younger people are often employed temporarily in 2018, 43.5 per cent of employees aged 15 to 24 had a temporary contract; and this situation did not always lead to permanent jobs as only around a quarter of workers with temporary contracts moved to a permanent contract over two consecutive years (in 2017) (Eurofound 2019a).
+Younger people are often employed temporarily in 2018, 43.5 per cent of employees aged 15 to 24 had a temporary contract; and this situation did not always lead to permanent jobs as only around a quarter of workers with temporary contracts moved to a permanent contract over two consecutive years (in 2017) (Eurofound, 2019a).

-Little growth in real wages (after 2013 when recovery was first noted) raised doubts about the strength of the recovery in income levels for significant segments of the workforce and for the population at large (Eurofound 2019a).
+Little growth in real wages (after 2013 when recovery was first noted) raised doubts about the strength of the recovery in income levels for significant segments of the workforce and for the population at large (Eurofound, 2019a).
 Eurofound's analysis suggests that in 2015 In Denmark, Ireland, France, Italy and Finland wage growth was moderate (1-3.6 per cent), mostly due to larger wage increases among the highest-paid employees than in other pay quintiles.
 Wages grew most strongly, by 4-12 per cent, in much of eastern Europe and was greatest among the lowest-paid employees (quintile 1), in the Baltic states, Czechia, Poland and Romania.
-On the other hand, in Bulgaria, especially, and Hungary, wages grew more among the highest-paid employees

-(quintile 5).
-Germany makes an interesting case as real wages grew significantly (3.5 per cent), but in its case, wages increased disproportionately among the lowest-paid employees as a result of the introduction of a minimum wage in 2015, a major policy decision aimed at fighting the rising numbers of employees not covered by wage floors and the growth of low-paid work in the country (Eurofound 2019a).
+On the other hand, in Bulgaria, especially, and Hungary, wages grew more among the highest-paid employees (quintile 5).
+Germany makes an interesting case as real wages grew significantly (3.5 per cent), but in its case, wages increased disproportionately among the lowest-paid employees as a result of the introduction of a minimum wage in 2015, a major policy decision aimed at fighting the rising numbers of employees not covered by wage floors and the growth of low-paid work in the country (Eurofound, 2019a).
 Eurofound notes that this beneficial effect of the minimum wage policy seems to have come with no significant impact on employment.

 These wider employment trends form a central part of the context in which the Covid crisis has come to impact European labour markets.
 For example, self-reported data for 2020 published by Eurofound (2021) indicates that 37 per cent of respondents reported their working hours had decreased during the pandemic, with those in areas such as commerce and hospitality and construction - both sectors with above-average pre-pandemic levels of contract insecurity - reporting increases of over 50 per cent.
 (Eurofound, 2021c; Employment and Social Affairs Committee, 2016).
-What is estimated to be an overall decline of 14-15 per cent of hours worked in the EU between 2019 and 2020 has thus effected those in standard employment (i.e. permanent full-time jobs) to a disproportionately lesser extent than workers in less secure employment, particularly those on shortterm or 'zero hours' contracts.
-This picture is strongly reflected in the fact that the decline of 16.7 per cent in fixed-term (i.e. non-permanent jobs) in the EU between the second quarters of 2019 and 2020 accounted for three-quarters of the overall decline in EU employment (Eurofound, 2021c).
-To date, the relative stabilisation of employment levels across the EU has only been made possible through extensive emergency employment protection measures.
+There was a marked decline of 14-15 per cent of total hours worked in the EU between 2019 and 2020 due to the impact of the pandemic and this recovered by only 5.1 per cent at the end of 2021 (Eurofound, 2022b).
+Moreover, this overall fall in hours worked has affected those in standard employment (i.e. permanent full-time jobs) to a disproportionately lesser extent than workers in less secure employment, particularly those on short-term or 'zero hours' contracts.
+This picture is strongly reflected in the fact that the decline of 16.7 per cent in fixed-term (i.e. non-permanent jobs) in the EU between the second quarters of 2019 and 2020 accounted for three-quarters of the overall decline in EU employment, with levels unchanged by the second quarter of 2021 (Eurofound, 2021c; 2022b).
+This stabilisation has only been made possible through extensive emergency employment protection measures across the EU.